nscarlson/zen-nodes/README.md

 # zen-nodes
-An experimental effort to automate setting up Horizen nodes
+An experimental effort to automate setting up Horizen nodes.
+The scripts have yet to be migrated to execute all commands from a non-root user, so this project is not yet fully functional.

 ## Setup
 Set the following environment variables that Terraform will need: